 Business certificates focus on the development of job- or career-specific skills in a short-term, concentrated format.
-The Retail Management Certificate is earned after completion of 22-23 credits.
-Many courses may apply toward Associate of Science and Associate of Applied Science degrees in Business.
+The Retail Management certificate program is earned after completion of 22-23 credits.
+Many courses may apply toward Associate of Science (AS) and Associate of Applied Science (AAS) degrees in Business.